The Santa Fe Opera

 In the vibrant playground of 1920s Paris, six Bohemians come together in pursuit of connection, meaning and artistic greatness.
 Set in this golden age of artistic revolution, Puccini’s timeless tale of love, longing and sacrifice resonates anew.

 Directed by James Robinson, expect a visual feast that complements the emotional depth of a work that has captivated in every medium.
 Conductor Iván López Reynoso leads an exciting cast.
-American soprano and former Apprentice singer Sylvia D’Eramo sings Mimì, Chinese tenor Long Long is Rodolfo and Polish baritone Szymon Mechliński makes his US debut in the role of Marcello.
-American soprano Emily Pogorelc is Musetta and Mexican-American baritone Efraín Solís is Schaunard.
+American soprano and former apprentice Sylvia D’Eramo sings Mimì, Chinese tenor Long Long is Rodolfo and Polish baritone Szymon Mechliński makes his U.S. debut in the role of Marcello.
+Former Apprentice Singer Emma Marhefka is Musetta, Mexican-American baritone Efraín Solís is Schaunard and American bass Soloman Howard returns to the Santa Fe Opera stage as Colline.

 Music By